pondersource/Soap/README.md

  9) set_persistence()

- # Functions I need for the soap Client
+ ## Functions needed for the soap Client